-With the upcoming of digitalization, payments are no more a great deal of cash.
-Electronic payments or online payment is fast growing these days as it is an easy and convenient way of carrying on transactions.
-Today there is no need to visit banks or ATMs anymore if you want to go shopping a card or even your mobile phone is also enough for you to keep going.
-But, have you ever thought how the entire dynamics behind these electronic payments works?
+With the rise of digitalization, payments are no more about cash.
+Electronic payments or online payment is very fast growing these days as it is an easy and convenient way of carrying on transactions.
+Today there is no need to visit banks or ATMs anymore.
+If you want to go shopping, a card or even your mobile phone is also enough for you to keep going.
+But, have you ever thought about how the entire dynamics behind these electronic payments work?
 Let us take a tour through the entire process.

 TRADITIONAL WAY TO ACCEPT PAYMENTS ONLINE

 You’d think, what may appear to be complex about online payments?
 There is one simple form on a website where a customer submits his payment details and presses the button “Pay”.
 Then a merchant waits for transferring money to his account.
 Well, in a perfect world, that’s what happens, but in the real world, it’s a bit more complicated.